 - eating smaller meals more often (to reduce stomach swelling and soreness)

-- resting and relaxing, particularly with her legs elevated, or by lying on one side with her knees bent
+- resting and relaxing, particularly with her legs elevated, or lying on one side with her knees bent

 - lightly massaging her lower stomach